Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 - When reading something that the user may have modified, read it from the leader, otherwise, read it from the follower.
-This requires that there is some way to quickly distinguish what is \"yours\", possibly through user id or other primary key.
+This requires that there is some way to quickly distinguish what is "yours", possibly through user id or other primary key.
 - If a user can update almost anything on the system, you may choose to use a timestamp based strategy instead.
-Track the last update of the row we\'re trying to read.
-If it\'s been less than a minute, for example, the leader should serve that read.
+Track the last update of the row we're trying to read.
+If it's been less than a minute, for example, the leader should serve that read.
 Otherwise, a follower can.
 - The client can remember the timestamp of its most recent write.